unused openvpn client_mgmt_port ?

 It was a part of the OpenVPN Client Export package that was used with the OpenVPNManager add-on.
 That add-on has been removed, since it was no longer necessary.
 Any references to it can be removed.

-#2 Updated by Phillip Davis 4 months ago
+Updated by Phillip Davis over 6 years ago

 Indeed, in "the olden days" we had to run OpenVPN Manager on a Windows client so that unpriv users could use it to start/stop their OpenVPN connections.
 If users had multiple configs installed on their client Windows system (e.g. for links up to different offices), then each one had to have a unique port number that OpenVPN Manager would talk to in order to start/stop/control the particular client.